blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 When System B receives a Privacy Request having `target` value:
 - `SYSTEM`, it SHOULD NOT transfer it to any other system.
-- `ORGANISATION` for a `target`, it MUST transfer it to all other systems operated by the same Organization (System D in our example).
+- `ORGANIZATION` for a `target`, it MUST transfer it to all other systems operated by the same Organization (System D in our example).
 - `PARTNERS.DOWNWARD` it MUST also send it to all systems to which it transferred data about the Data Subject (System C).
 - `PARTNERS.UPWARD` it MUST also send it to all systems from which it obtained data about the Data Subject (System A).
 - `PARTNERS`, it MUST also send it to all systems from which it obtained data about the Data Subject or to which it gave information about the Data Subject (System A and System C).

-Systems should interpret the target of Privacy Request the same way regardless of the Privacy Request being received directly from the Data Subject or from a corresponding System.
+Systems should interpret the target of Privacy Request regardless of the Privacy Request being received directly from the Data Subject or from a corresponding System.

-Convenient tables of `target` values and corresponding user-facing descriptions, in different languages, are provided [here](dictionary/targets).
+This means that the same `target` value of the same Privacy Request transferred across several Systems may end-up being interpreted differently by those Systems (e.g. in every System `PARTNERS.DOWNWARD` is likely to be resolved to different Systems)

 ### Privacy Request Response